1 hour canal cruise for 8 Euros.

 WHAT'S ON THE MENU AT THE COFFESHOPS?

-Coffee shops normally serve coffee (obviously!) but in The Netherlands, some of their coffee shops serve coffee + a little extra.
-Something that could probably make you a little too happy and a little too crazy.
+Coffee shops normally serve coffee (obviously!) but in The Netherlands, their coffee shops serve something else.
+Something that could probably make you a little high.

 Marijuana is legal in The Netherlands in small amounts.
 In the past years, people from Germany, France or Belgium would go to the coffee shops along the borders of Netherlands just to get some weed but recently, the Dutch government have made their laws a little more strict.
 These days, only those with the cannabis card (which is only given to Dutch citizens) can buy weed.
 However, Mr. C told me that foreigners can still buy weed, space brownies or chocolate infused with weed